Population and population change statistics

 EU-27 population continues to grow

-On 1 January 2016 the population of the EU-28 was estimated at 510.1 million inhabitants, which was 1.8 million more than a year before.
-The increase in population numbers during 2015 was bigger than that recorded during 2014 when the population of the EU-28 had risen by 1.3 million.
+On 1 January 2017 the population of the EU-28 was estimated at 511.8 million inhabitants, which was 1.5 million more than a year before.
+The increase in population numbers during 2016 was smaller than that recorded during 2015 when the population of the EU-28 had risen by 1.7 million.

 Over a longer period, the population of the EU-28 grew from 406.7 million in 1960 to 512.7 million in 2018, an increase of 106.0 million people (see Figure 1).
 The rate of population growth has slowed gradually in recent decades: for example, the EU-28’s population increased, on average, by about 1.4 million persons per year during the period 2005–18, compared with an average increase of around 3.3 million persons per year during the 1960s.

-In 2015, deaths outnumbered live births in the EU-28 (for the first time since the time series began in 1961), resulting in the aforementioned natural decrease in the population.
-As such, the increase in population recorded during 2015 for the EU-28 could be fully attributed to net migration and statistical adjustment; there were however variations in the patterns observed in the EU Member States as shown below.
-In 2015, net migration and statistical adjustment accounted for an increase of 1.9 million persons, approximately twice the increase in 2014 and the largest increase recorded since the time series began in 1961; since 1992, net migration and statistical adjustment has been the main determinant of population growth in the EU-28 (see Figure 2 for rates per 1 000 persons).
+In 2016, deaths modestly outnumbered live births in the EU-28 (for the second time since the time series began in 1961), resulting in the aforementioned slight natural decrease in the population.
+As such, the increase in population recorded during 2016 for the EU-28 could be fully attributed to net migration and statistical adjustment; there were however variations in the patterns observed in the EU Member States as shown below.
+In 2016, net migration and statistical adjustment accounted for an increase of 1.5 million persons, less than in 2015 (1.8 million); since 1992, net migration and statistical adjustment has been the main determinant of population growth in the EU-28 (see Figure 2 for rates per 1 000 persons).

 Population change at a national level

 The population of individual EU Member States on 1 January 2018 ranged from 0.5 million in Malta to 82.9 million in Germany.
 Germany, France, the United Kingdom and Italy together comprised more than half (53.9 %) of the total EU-28 population on 1 January 2018 (see Table 1).